 Manuscripts may be under consideration elsewhere, but please inform SHP immediately if a collection is accepted for publication.
 Entry fees will not be refunded for manuscript withdrawal.

-Each manuscript should be accompanied by a $15 reading fee.
-Please make checks payable to the Hudson Valley Writers Center.
+Each manuscript should be accompanied by a $15 reading fee AND a $2 Submittable fee.

 The reading period for the competition begins on February 15.
-Entries must be postmarked by June 15.
-(Extended from May 15th.)
+Entries must be postmarked by June 15th.
 Submissions will only be considered if received between those dates.

-The winner receives a $500 cash award, publication, ten copies, a reading at the Hudson Valley Writers Center, a reading at Cornelia Street Cafe, plus travel expenses up to $500 if needed.
+The winner receives a $500 cash award, publication, ten copies, a reading at the Hudson Valley Writers Center, plus travel expenses up to $500 if needed and if reading is in person.
 Winning poets are also offered editorial and marketing advice.